BOARD OF DIRECTORS

 - Resident of the special district

-- Person who is obligated to pay taxes under a contract to purchase taxable property situated within the boundaries of the special district, and so shall be considered an owner of taxable property for the purpose of qualifying as an elector
+- Owner (or spouse or civil union partner of owner) of the taxable real or personal property situated within the boundaries of the District.
+A person who is obligated to pay taxes under a contract to purchase taxable property within the District shall be considered an owner of taxable property for the purpose of qualifying as an elector.

 These qualifications must be met at the time of candidacy (or appointment), and must be maintained in order to remain qualified as a Director.